joespeed/TSC-RMW-Reports/humble/eclipse-cyclonedds-report.md

 Note: Regarding Cyclone DDS CPU usage reporting as “0.0%” for Windows 10, the resolution of the timing was such that the measurement is below the threshold.
 The CPU usage on Windows 10 was probably similar to the Ubuntu results, but we simply couldn’t measure it in this test run.

 The tests were run again at 30Hz on using the rclcpp RMW LoanedMessage API with shared memory.
 Results are shown for Cyclone DDS + iceoryx.
+The instructions to use zero-copy with Cyclone DDS + iceoryx are [here](https://github.com/ros2/rmw_cyclonedds/blob/galactic/shared_memory_support.md).
 Software engineers at ADLINK & Apex.AI followed the other middleware's published instructions to use LoanedMessage API, but the other middleware failed these tests without getting any messages through.

 <img src="eclipse-cyclonedds-report/plots/imagetopics_zerocopy_latency_mean.png" width="50%"><img src="eclipse-cyclonedds-report/plots/imagetopics_zerocopy_jitter.png" width="50%">
 <img src="eclipse-cyclonedds-report/plots/imagetopics_zerocopy_throughput.png" width="50%"><img src="eclipse-cyclonedds-report/plots/imagetopics_zerocopy_ram_usage.png" width="50%">